sharath29/CO367-Distributed-Computing-Assignment/README.md

 # Distributed System of Micro Services

-You can use the [editor on GitHub](https://github.com/sharath29/dc-project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This project aims to solve the problem of distributed system of microservices using  Serfnode.
+Through this project, we focus on enhancing the original solution and plans to steer the implementation in that direction.
+We try to address the aspects of service registration, service discovery and availability concerns in a small distributed system of microservices.
+Also, the service registration and service discovery of Ubuntu Docker images and failover capabilities between them is successfully demonstrated.
+Finally, we  analyse the solution and compare it with classical service discovery solutions with respect to time to recognize failure, space in terms of agents to operate successfully and service availability.

 ## What is the project about?
-Service discovery
+Service discovery is about finding the network location of a service provider.
+It is the automatic detection of devices and services offered by these devices on a computer network.

 ## What is serf ?
 Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available.
 Serf runs on every major platform: Linux, Mac OS X, and Windows.
 It is extremely lightweight: it uses 5 to 10 MB of resident memory and primarily communicates using infrequent UDP messages.

 Serf uses an efficient gossip protocol to solve three major problems:

--Membership: Serf maintains cluster membership lists and is able to execute custom handler scripts when that membership changes.
+1. *Membership*: Serf maintains cluster membership lists and is able to execute custom handler scripts when that membership changes.
 For example, Serf can maintain the list of web servers for a load balancer and notify that load balancer whenever a node comes online or goes offline.

--Failure detection and recovery: Serf automatically detects failed nodes within seconds, notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
+2. *Failure detection and recovery*: Serf automatically detects failed nodes within seconds, notifies the rest of the cluster, and executes handler scripts allowing you to handle these events.
 Serf will attempt to recover failed nodes by reconnecting to them periodically.

--Custom event propagation: Serf can broadcast custom events and queries to the cluster.
+3. *Custom event propagation*: Serf can broadcast custom events and queries to the cluster.
 These can be used to trigger deploys, propagate configuration, etc. Events are simply fire-and-forget broadcast, and Serf makes a best effort to deliver messages in the face of offline nodes or network partitions.
 Queries provide a simple realtime request/response mechanism.

 ## What is consul ?
+Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
+Each of these features can be used individually as needed, or they can be used together to build a full service mesh.
+Consul requires a data plane and supports both a proxy and native integration model.
+Consul ships with a simple built-in proxy so that everything works out of the box, but also supports 3rd party proxy integrations such as Envoy.

+The key features of Consul are:

+1. *Service Discovery*: Clients of Consul can register a service, such as api or mysql, and other clients can use Consul to discover providers of a given service.
+Using either DNS or HTTP, applications can easily find the services they depend upon.

+2. *Health Checking*: Consul clients can provide any number of health checks, either associated with a given service ("is the webserver returning 200 OK"), or with the local node ("is memory utilization below 90%").
+This information can be used by an operator to monitor cluster health, and it is used by the service discovery components to route traffic away from unhealthy hosts.

+3. *KV Store*: Applications can make use of Consul's hierarchical key/value store for any number of purposes, including dynamic configuration, feature flagging, coordination, leader election, and more.
+The simple HTTP API makes it easy to use.

 ## What is gossip protocol?
 Add from hashicorp